tkn-tub/ns3-gym/src/network/doc/queue.rst

 and QueueDiscs to store packets.

 Packets stored in a queue can be managed according to different policies.
-Currently, the following policies are available:
+Currently, only the DropTail policy is available.

-* DropTail

 Model Description
 *****************

 The source code for the new module lives in the directory ``src/network/utils``.

-ns-3 provides the classic droptail queue model and the ability to trace certain queue operations such as enqueuing, dequeuing, and dropping.
-These may be added to certain NetDevice objects that take a Ptr<Queue>
-pointer.

-Note that not all device models use these queue models.
-In particular, WiFi, WiMax, and LTE use specialized device queues.
-The queue models described here are more often used with simpler ns-3 device models such as PointToPoint and Csma.

-All the queuing disciplines, instead, make use of the queue model defined here.
+ns3::Queue has been redesigned as a template class object to allow us to instantiate queues storing different types of items.
+The unique template type parameter specifies the type of items stored in the queue.
+The only requirement on the item type is that it must provide a GetSize () method which returns the size of the packet included in the item.
+Currently, queue items can be objects of the following classes:

+* Packet
+* QueueItem and subclasses (e.g., QueueDiscItem)
+* WifiMacQueueItem

+The internal queues of the queue discs are of type Queue<QueueDiscItem>
+(an alias of which being InternalQueue).
+A number of network devices (SimpleNetDevice, PointToPointNetDevice, CsmaNetDevice) use a Queue<Packet>
+to store packets to be transmitted.
+WifiNetDevices use instead queues of type WifiMacQueue, which is a subclass of Queue storing objects of type WifiMacQueueItem.
+Other devices, such as WiMax and LTE, use specialized queues.

 Design
 ======

+The Queue class derives from the QueueBase class, which is a non-template class providing all the methods that are independent of the type of the items stored in the queue.
+The Queue class provides instead all the operations that depend on the item type, such as enqueue, dequeue, peek and remove.
+The Queue class also provides the ability to trace certain queue operations such as enqueuing, dequeuing, and dropping.

-An abstract base class, class Queue, is typically used and subclassed for specific scheduling and drop policies.
-A class QueueItem is introduced to model the items stored in a queue.
-The base class QueueItem only contains a pointer to a packet.
-Subclasses may be defined to store additional information.
+Queue is an abstract base class and is subclassed for specific scheduling and drop policies.
+Subclasses need to define the following public methods:
-Common operations provided by the base class Queue include:

-* ``bool Enqueue (Ptr<QueueItem> item)``:  Enqueue a packet
+* ``bool Enqueue (Ptr<Item> item)``:  Enqueue a packet
-* ``Ptr<QueueItem> Dequeue (void)``:  Dequeue a packet
+* ``Ptr<Item> Dequeue (void)``:  Dequeue a packet
-* ``uint32_t GetNPackets (void)``:  Get the queue depth, in packets
-* ``uint32_t GetNBytes (void)``:  Get the queue depth, in packets

-as well as tracking some statistics on queue operations.
+* ``Ptr<Item> Remove (void)``:  Remove a packet
+* ``Ptr<const Item> Peek (void)``:  Peek a packet

+The Enqueue method does not allow to store a packet if the queue capacity is exceeded.
+Subclasses may also define specialized public methods.
+For instance, the WifiMacQueue class provides a method to dequeue a packet based on its tid and MAC address.

-There are three trace sources that may be hooked:
+There are five trace sources that may be hooked:

 * ``Enqueue``
 * ``Dequeue``
 * ``Drop``

-Also, three attributes are defined in the Queue base class:
+* ``DropBeforeEnqueue``
+* ``DropAfterDequeue``

+Also, the QueueBase class defines three attributes:

 * ``Mode``: whether the capacity of the queue is measured in packets or bytes
 * ``MaxPackets``: the maximum number of packets accepted by the queue in packet mode
 * ``MaxBytes``: the maximum number of bytes accepted by the queue in byte mode

-The Enqueue method does not allow to store a packet if the queue capacity is exceeded.
+and two trace sources:

+* ``PacketsInQueue``
+* ``BytesInQueue``

 DropTail
 ########